team-capex/big-map-archive-api-client/README.md

                                   This is discouraged in production.
 If you select this option, either publish or delete the newly created draft, e.g., via the GUI.
+  --slug TEXT                     Community slug of the record.
+Example: for
+                                  the BIG-MAP community the slug is bigmap.
+                                  [required]
   --help                          Show this message and exit.
 ````